 In an incredible display of racing prowess on lap 49, Arnoux made a stunning move on the outside of Villeneuve at the same hairpin.
 The two cars came extremely close, almost colliding, but Arnoux completed the pass successfully, taking second place.

-On lap 50 Villeneuve fought back immediately.
+On lap 50 Villeneuve, The father of son Jacques Villeneuve who would hit the Wall of Champions, fought back immediately.
 He regained the lead by outbraking Arnoux into the same hairpin, displaying his exceptional car control and determination.

 The battle between Villeneuve and Arnoux captivated the crowd and the motorsport world.
 Despite the fierce competition, there was immense respect and admiration between the two drivers for their thrilling wheel-to-wheel racing.